oslabs-beta/solid-rewind/rewind-devtool/README.md

 # Solid Rewind

 A time-travel debugger for SoldJs.
-This works with our chrome extention found here: <extention>
+This works with our chrome extention found here: *link to will be posted soon*
+<br><br>

-##ATTENTION: This extention is IN DEVELOPMENT.
+### ATTENTION: This extention is IN DEVELOPMENT.
 Please expect a full relese by Jan 15th.
 Features that will be done then:
 * support for sate in stores.
 * dev-only code. currently our code runs even in production mode.
 * (potential) tree view